smart-data-models/dataModel.WaterDistribution/WaterDistributionNetwork/doc/spec.md

         model: https://schema.org/Text
         type: Property
     clTSA:
-      description: Concentration of chlorides in the water.
+      description: 'Property.
+Model:''https://schema.org/Text''.
+Concentration of chlorides in the water.'
       properties:
         avgOverTime:
           description: 'Property.
-Model:''https://schema.org/Text.
+Model:''https://schema.org/Text''.
 Describes the average value of a time-series data over a specified duration in past.
 The duration is specified using another parameter in the value descriptor object related to this value'
           type: number
         instValue:
           description: 'Property.
-Model:''https://schema.org/Text.Describes the instantaneous value (associated with the current timestamp) of a time varying quantity.'
+Model:''https://schema.org/Text''.
+Describes the instantaneous value (associated with the current timestamp) of a time varying quantity.'
           type: number
         maxOverTime:
           description: 'Property.
-Model:''https://schema.org/Text.Describes the maximum value of a time-series data over a specified duration in past.
+Model:''https://schema.org/Text''.
+Describes the maximum value of a time-series data over a specified duration in past.
 The duration is specified using another parameter in the value descriptor object related to this value'
           type: number
         minOverTime:
           description: 'Property.
-Model:''https://schema.org/Text.
+Model:''https://schema.org/Text''.
 Describes the minimum value of a time-series data over a specified duration in past.
 The duration is specified using another parameter in the value descriptor object related to this value'
           type: number
       type: object
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     compensatedTDS:
-      description: The value of TDS (Total Dissolved Solids) level in the water with temperature compensation.
+      description: 'Property.
+Model:''https://schema.org/Number''.
+The value of TDS (Total Dissolved Solids) level in the water with temperature compensation.'
       type: number
       x-ngsi:
         model: https://schema.org/Number